jeff-bruemmer/Introduction-to-Clojure.Spec/README.md

 ## Advantages of `clojure.spec`

-### Encourages reasoning about our code

-Defining expected inputs and outputs of functions beyond mere type encourages programmers to think through edge cases and program design, making code more robust.
+- **Encourages reasoning about our code.** Defining expected inputs and outputs of functions beyond mere type encourages programmers to think through edge cases and program design, making code more robust.

-### Data generation for REPL development and testing

-We can use clojure's test.check library to generate random data that fits any spec.
+- **Data generation for REPL development and testing.** We can use clojure's test.check library to generate random data that fits any spec.
 We can also use `clojure.spec/exercise` to generate random data that conforms to the spec as you develop the specification.

-### Optional runtime validation

-Validating data during runtime can be useful for data sent over the wire and at other I/O boundaries.

-Example: you can use specs to verify input at runtime using `defn`'s `:pre` and `:post` keys paired with the `clojure.spec/valid?` function.
+- **Optional runtime validation.** Validating data during runtime can be useful for data sent over the wire and at other I/O boundaries.
+For example, you can use specs to verify input at runtime using `defn`'s `:pre` and `:post` keys paired with the `clojure.spec/valid?` function.
 ```clojure
 (defn yell
   "yell takes a number over 9000 and returns a loud string"